ibm-cloud-docs/openwhisk/openwhisk_rest_api.md

 Response body received:
 ["john@example.com_dev"]
 ```
+{: screen}

 The printed information provides the properties of the HTTP request, and performs an HTTP method `GET` on the URL `https://openwhisk.ng.bluemix.net/api/v1/namespaces` by using a User-Agent header `OpenWhisk-CLI/1.0 (<CLI-Build-version>)`, and a Basic Authorization header `Basic XXXYYYY`.
 Notice that the authorization value is your base64-encoded OpenWhisk authorization string.
-The response is of content type `application/json`.
+The response is of content-type `application/json`.

 ## Actions
 {: #openwhisk_rest_api_actions}